Heritage Eagle Bend Master Association

 What happens if I don’t pay my Assessments?

 Assessments are the basis for a Community Association budget.
 Heritage Eagle Bend is dependent on timely receipt of assessments from each property owner.
+Payments are due on the 1st of the month and considered late if received after the 10th of each month.
 Late payments will result in late fees.
-For property owners who continue to be delinquent, the HOA has the right to withhold facility and voting privileges and can turn the account over to the attorney for collection of assessments.
+For property owners who continue to be delinquent, the HOA has the right to withhold facility use, golf and voting privileges and may turn the account over to the attorney for collection of assessments.
 The homeowner is responsible for all late fees, interest, lien filing fees, attorney’s fees and court costs.

 What are Committees and how can I get involved?